 There are a number of local parks within walking distance of the proposed development such as St. George's Gardens (0.2 mi), Regent Square Gardens (0.3 mi) and Brunswick Square Gardens (0.4 mi).
-Figure 3 illustrates the proportion of green cover in the vicinity of the proposed development and surrounding area.

 As shown in Table 5, there are a number of nature reserves within the London Borough of Camden such as Adelaide Road Nature Reserve (1.1 ha), Westbere Copse Nature Reserve (0.1 ha) and Belsize Wood Nature Reserve (0.25 ha).